Kuwait: bereavement information

 Attesting original/English translation of death certificate

 The original death certificate should be attested by the Kuwait Ministry of Foreign Affairs.
 The official Kuwaiti death certificate must then be translated to English.
-The Embassy is not permitted to translate documents, certify to the correctness of translations, or authenticate translators’ signatures.
+The British embassy is not permitted to translate documents, certify to the correctness of translations, or authenticate translators’ signatures.
 Any publicly available translation service may do this.
 See list of translators available on our website.

-There is no need to authenticate the English translation.
+There’s no need to authenticate the English translation.

 Post-mortem examinations (autopsies)